 Bony: Former Manchester City striker 'impatient' to play football again

-Former Manchester City and Swansea City striker Wilfried Bony has expressed his frustration after finding it difficult to get a new club.
+Former Manchester City and Swansea City striker Wilfried Bony has expressed his frustration after finding it difficult to secure a new club.

 Bony is yet to play a competitive match since he left Saudi Arabia’s Al-Ittihad on November 1, 2020 and he has been training with League Two club Newport County to maintain his fitness level.